SurvivorPool/Web-Client/README.md

 ## Installation & Running Locally

-* Create an .env file in the root of the project named: `env.development.local` for local development.
+* Create an .env file in the root of the project named: `.env.development.local` for local development.

 * `yarn install` or `npm install`